 You have to be truly inept to believe that after nine months (and counting) that the nonsense of “be safe” is working in any way, shape, or form.
 You have to be truly clueless to ignore the warnings, the increasing number of adverse effects, injuries, and deaths caused by rushed-to-market vaccines – never mind the plainly obvious fact that they’re beyond unnecessary (and really, shouldn’t even exist).

 So, yes, it’s lonely and feeling tense over here.
 But perhaps us righteous truthers and conspiracy theorists had it coming.
 Clearly, the arrogance of peaceful protests and sharing of counter-narrative, controversial data, ignored or suppressed studies, damning statistics, historical parallels, and clever memes aren’t doing a hell of a lot to reach the hearts and minds of the converted, and maybe never did.

 It’s disheartening and stressful to have to find ways to avoid shops and public places to avoid confrontation, judgment or glaring eyes.
 It’s disturbing to see and feel so much terror and fear in friends or family who’ve been convinced of the existence of the covid monster.
 It’s depressing how vast, layered and seemingly complete the forces and means and resources of deeply sick minds and control-hungry players are.

 It’s only too easy to feel like we’re running on empty, and to feel like there’s so very far yet to go.

 To those with whom this resonates, you’re not alone.
 I don’t know all there is to know, and I do my best to keep discerning facts from fiction, but I prefer to believe that I’m on the side of the light and the truth.
 How this all plays out will inevitably prove me wrong or right.
-At the moment, it’s difficult to make sense of it all.
+Presently, it’s difficult to make sense of it all.